scala/docs.scala-lang/_overviews/toolkit/munit-assertions.md

 # +23
 ```

-As we can see, the test report is confusing because it says that the expected
+As you can see, the test report is confusing because it says that the expected
 result is `23`, whereas it is actually `42`.

 ## Checking a Boolean Condition

-We can check that a boolean condition holds by using the method `assert`, which
+You can check that a boolean condition holds by using the method `assert`, which
 is also inherited from the base class `munit.FunSuite`.

-For instance, we can check that all the values returned by `double` are even values
+For instance, you can check that all the values returned by `double` are even values
 as follows:

 {% tabs assertions-2 %}